ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 - The bot could be more user friendly and seamless, for example improving the oboarding experience of entering the developer's name and github username to interact with the bot; in the future, we can map github names with actual names automatically.
 - Currently, there is no way to reset or change the github username, this could be easily added for future iterations.
 - The bot only works with github it would be nice if we could make it work for other task tracking softwares like JIRA and many more.
+- Bot just compares past closed issues while trying to help a developer, we can extend it to look into crowd documentation or other relevant sources as well.